TravisWheelerLab/polyA/README.md

 PolyA sequence adjudication tool

 positional arguments:
   ALIGNMENTS              alignments file in Stockholm format MATRICES                substitution matrices file in PolyA matrix format

 optional arguments:
   -h, --help              show this help message and exit -v, --version           show version and exit --chunk-size CHUNK_SIZE
                           size of the window in base pairs analyzed together --confidence            run the confidence calculation and then exit --prior-counts FILE     file containing query genomic counts --shard-gap SHARD_GAP
                           maximum alignment gap before sharding occurs --sequences SEQS        FASTA file of the target sequence for using ULTRA --ultra-data FILE       text file of the output from ULTRA ran on the FASTA file of the target sequence --easel-path BIN        path to the esl_scorematrix program, if necessary (assumed to be in PATH) --ultra-path BIN        path to the ULTRA binary to use, if necessary (assumed to be in PATH)
   --log-file LOG          file to store log output in, defaults to stderr --log-level LEVEL       logging level to use, 'debug' is the most noisy --matrix-position       produce output in terms of the matrix position --output-path PATH      directory to write output files to, defaults to
                           working directory
   --sequence-position     produce output in terms of the target sequence
                           position
   --soda                  write a SODA visualization file to the output
                           directory
+  --complexity-adjustment complexity-adjust alignment scores (scores of matches
+                          between sequence regions of biassed nucleotide
+                          composition are adjusted downwards)
 ```

 ### Input Formats